TencentAILabHealthcare/NeuronRepresentation/README.md

         --eval_jm
 ```

-I lost track of the `others` category, sso I removed it from the pre-training dataset.
+I lost track of the `others` category, so I removed it from the pre-training dataset.
 This reduced the number of pre-training samples by 28%, which might lead to results slightly different from those in the paper.
 See `work_dir/test/train_20231016_122408.log` for the reproduced training log.

 Comparison of frozen KNN accuracy: